rusticstuff/simdutf8/README.md

 with sample data as well as a fuzzer and there are no known bugs.
 It will be tested more rigorously before the first production release.

+## Features
+* Written in pure Rust
+* Up to twenty times faster than the std library on non-ASCII, up to twice as fast on ASCII
+* Up to 28 % faster on non-ASCII input compared to the original simdjson implementation
+* Supports AVX2 and SIMD implementations on x86 and x86-64, ARMv7 and ARMv8 neon support is planned
+* Selects the fastest implementation at runtime based on CPU support
+* No dependencies
+* No-std support
+* `basic` API for the fastest validation, optimized for valid UTF-8
+* `compat` API as a plug-in replacement for `std::str::from_utf8()`
+* Falls back to the excellent std implementation if SIMD extensions are not supported

 ## Quick start
 Add the dependency to your Cargo.toml file:
 ```toml